What was employee turnover like at your business in 2021?

 - The management team listens and supports people airing out concerns instead of suppressing them.
 We provide a safe forum for speaking up when something isn’t going well.
 Our Cloud CFO team knows they can speak up using open lines of communication.

 2).
-Educate employees on how they affect the bottom line.
+Teach staff about their effect on the bottom line.

 The most successful employee retention strategies create a growth culture.
 To do this, give your team the tools to understand how their work directly affects the bottom line.
 Provide concrete examples and teach them the difference the profit & loss statement and balance sheet.
 We’re not suggesting you need to pull out the complete monthly financial reports.
 Instead, plan ahead with an internal version of your financials and the line items that relate to them.
 (Or better yet, have your outsourced accounting services put these reports together).
 If your employees feel their work can make a difference they will be more “invested” in the company’s success.

-Example: A warehouse manager who is shown how her warehouse employees affect direct labor costs will know that by increasing efficiency of, say, picking and packing orders, it will lower those direct costs.
+Example: A warehouse manager who is shown how her warehouse employees affect direct labor costs will know that by increasing efficiency of, say, picking and packing orders, it will reduce labor costs.

 3).
 Offer autonomy to achieve key targets.